GENERAL TERMS AND CONDITIONS OF SALE – PRIVATE INDIVIDUALS

 Article 7: Visitors are required to pay the price applicable on the date they purchase their ticket.
 Prices are displayed at the monument ticket offices and on the Grande Arche Roof website (https://www.letoitdelagrandearche.fr).
 Visitors who wish to benefit from certain advantages or a special rate may be asked to produce a form of ID or proof at the ticket office.

-Article 8: One or more tickets may be purchased at the monument ticket offices in cash, by bank card, by bank or postal check.
+Article 8: One or more tickets may be purchased at the monument ticket offices in cash, by bank card, by bank or postal check, by Eurocheque, or using a holiday voucher.
 Visitors may ask for a receipt when paying for their tickets.

 Article 9: Tickets are valid exclusively for the period or time indicated.
 They may not be returned, refunded, or exchanged.
 Tickets must not be resold to a third party other than to a Group accompanied by a Group Manager if purchased in accordance with the terms and conditions applicable to Groups.
 In any event, tickets must not be resold for more than their face value or resold to an individual visitor if they were purchased in accordance with the terms and conditions applicable to Groups, unless City One 111 gives its specific consent to such resale.